RBGKew/bioinfo-utils/docs/advice/target_capture_data_analysis.md

 Setting the "targetLength" parameter too low does result in lots of reads being dropped but the "strictness" parameter can be turned up to the maximum of 1 and still just trims without completely dropping reads, on the datasets that we tested.
 We did not find necessary to use TRAILING or LEADING but it might be necessary to use CROP on the long reads.

 If you performed paired-end sequencing and used the NEBNext® Multiplex Oligos for Illumina®, the adapter file **TruSeq3-PE-2.fa** in "Trimmomatic-0.36/adapters/" should be the one you need (as of August 2018).
+We use the PALINDROME setting rather than SIMPLECLIP - this is automatically selected by using the PE-2 adapter file.
+The parameter set to "true" tells it to keep both reads even if redundant.

 After you cleaned the data, you should ideally check if your clean data are as you expect, and you should check the output of the trimming program, to know how many reads you lost, and how many you trimmed.
 In general, trimming a new dataset requires multiple trials.
 But after a while, it becomes easier to know what will work on which kind of dataset.